RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 3. Access Tomcat
  * Once the runlist updates go to Controlpanel -> Additional Parameters -> New Application URL and add **Name** and **URL - http://localhost:8080** and save.
 Now click on your Applink in Infrastructure -> Instances and verify Tomcat running.

+Note: If you want to **Import Linux Node and Install latest version of JBoss**, you can follow the same steps 1 and 2, But to access JBoss you need to follow:

+3 .Access Jboss
+ * Once the runlist updates go to new Tab enter **Ip address:8080** and then you will get **Welcome page of JBoss**.

 **Following video demonstrates how to import Linux node and install latest version of Tomcat in RLCatalyst:**